 The second leg of the hike ascends to the Peñón Pass, climbing to 1,300 msnm, and back down in to the valley to Camp Bosque.
 Leaving Camp Turbio, you’ll begin hiking through the beautiful Turbio Valley until reaching the tree line and hiking through the saddle.
 The Penon Pass not only has snow in the winter, but can also be snow covered between the months of October and January.
 Hike through with extreme caution and beware of the loose rocks on descent.
 Camp Bosque is located next to the Bosque River and at the feet of the mountains.

-TRAMO 3: CAMPAMENTO BOSQUE – CAMPAMENTO LA TETERA
+SECTION 3: CAMPAMENTO BOSQUE – CAMPAMENTO LA TETERA

 2.5 kms. |MEDIUM DIFFICULTY